Graeme Dott: Post-title career

-Dott shone in the 2006 UK Championship as well, reaching the semi-finals, where he lost 7–9 to Stephen Hendry (a player who Dott never managed to beat in a ranking tournament) after an earlier 7–5 lead.
-He briefly became the provisional world number one in the rankings system after overcoming Jamie Cope 9–5 to win the 2007 China Open, his second ranking tournament win.
+Dott reached the semi-finals of the 2006 UK Championship, where he lost 7–9 to Stephen Hendry after an earlier 7–5 lead.
+Dott briefly became the provisional world number one in the rankings system after overcoming Jamie Cope 9–5 to win the 2007 China Open, his second ranking tournament win.
 Prior to this, he disliked going to China, not helped by a disastrous match in 2002.
 However, going into the 2007 World Championship as defending champion, he suffered a shock 7–10 defeat in the first round to Ian McCulloch in the opening match of the tournament, which dented his prospects of remaining world number 1.
 Newly crowned world champion John Higgins overtook him.
 The loss against McCulloch also maintained the "Crucible curse", as Dott became the seventeenth consecutive first-time champion to lose his title the very next year.

 The 2007–08 season was more of a struggle for Dott, who described his late-2007 form as "hopeless ... nowhere near to playing a good enough standard".
 His season started promisingly, as he reached the semi-finals of the season-opening 2007 Shanghai Masters, where he defeated Michael Holt 5–4, tournament favourite Ding Junhui 5–1, and Stephen Lee 5–4, before losing his semi-final against Ryan Day 2–6, to close the gap on world number 1 John Higgins, who went out in the second round; however, Dott then won no further matches that season; a run of twelve consecutive defeats, including all five group matches in the 2007 Grand Prix, started from October 2007 onwards.
 In the 2007 UK Championship he was eliminated in the first round, 7–9, by unseeded Dave Harold, while in the Masters he lost 5–6 to eventual runner-up Stephen Lee for the third successive year.
 Another first-round elimination followed in the 2008 Malta Cup, this time to Mark Williams.

-In the 2008 Welsh Open he lost his opening match against Michael Judge 4–5.
+In the 2008 Welsh Open Dott lost his opening match against Michael Judge 4–5.
 In frame 7, when leading 4–2, he missed the pack completely with his break-off after miscuing, and also failed to hit the bunch on his next shot after being snookered.
-Dott announced that he might miss the 2008 World Championship due to personal reasons, and his manager said he had been suffering from depression.
-However, he did eventually participate in the tournament, but was eliminated in the first round for the second year in a row, losing 7–10 to Joe Perry, dropping him to number 13 in the new world rankings, and finishing the season outside the top 32 in the one-year rankings.

-Things did not improve in the early part of 2008–09, when a broken left arm sustained while playing football forced him to pull out of the 2008 Shanghai Masters and 2008 Grand Prix.
+Dott announced that he might miss the 2008 World Championship for personal reasons, and his manager said he had been suffering from depression.
+However, he did eventually participate in the tournament, but was eliminated in the first round for a consecutive year, losing 7–10 to Joe Perry, dropping him to number 13 in the new world rankings, and finishing the season outside the top 32 in the one-year rankings.
+In the early part of the 2008–09 season, Dott sustained a broken left arm while playing football which forced him to pull out of the 2008 Shanghai Masters and the 2008 Grand Prix.